jatinn21/React-revision/README.md

 - This type of function which starts with "use" is called hook.

 - this is a special function which has some features provided by react.js

+### Derived state :
+-  any state that can be computed based on the other state or props.
+It is not stored directly in the component's state but is calculated when needed.
+This approach helps avoid duplication and keeps the state simpler and more manageable.
+ Ex : const userCount = users.length;